Morton's neuroma is nerve pain in the ball of your foot caused by thickening of tissue around the nerve between your toes.

 It's also known as:

-Morton’s neuroma usually affects the plantar digital nerve between the third and fourth long bones in the middle of your foot (metatarsal).
+Morton’s neuroma usually affects the plantar digital nerve between the third and fourth long bones (called metatarsal bones) in the middle of your foot.
 It's a result of irritation, injury or excessive pressure causing the nerve to enlarge.
-This leads to pain in the ball of your foot that spreads to your toes.
+This leads to pain and numbness in the ball of your foot that spreads to your toes.

 It’s at least four times more common in women than men, and usually affects people in their 40s and 50s.

-It can affect one or both feet.
+It can affect one or both feet and also occur in the second and third toes.
 Morton’s neuroma symptoms can usually be alleviated without surgery.
+However, surgery may be necessary for severe symptoms or if previous treatment has been unsuccessful.

 If you have Morton's neuroma you’re likely to feel: